 Here at Chantry, teachers and children are now using Inspire maths (a textbook based scheme) to help them support their learning.
 The school has been using this as a key tool to help children develop a deep understanding of mathematical concepts from years 1 to 6.
-This is similar for our early years classes, who are provided with opportunities to explore maths within both the indoor and outdoor learning environments.
-In teaching for mastery, the focus is upon deepening, not accelerating learning.
+This is similar for our reception classes, who are provided with opportunities to explore maths within both the indoor and outdoor learning environments.
+In teaching for mastery, the focus is upon deepening understanding, not accelerating learning.

 The mastery approach at Chantry allows children to work together as a class on their fluency skills at very regular intervals.
 Some children will need further support with this area depending on their individual need and either the class teacher or teaching assistant will provide that support where appropriate.
 Children will then progress to an activity that allows them to consolidate their learning and apply their work in a new way.
 Children who are then confident and able to do so will then move to a problem that will give them the opportunity to work on their reasoning and application skills.

-In addition to class based activities, we also take part in the West Area partnership Times table challenge, as well as other maths competitions run by local businesses (Explore Learning for example).
-In previous years we have had finalists from Key Stage 1 and Key Stage 2 in the times table challenge
+In addition to class-based activities and when circumstances allow, we also take part in the West Area partnership Times table challenge, as well as other maths competitions run by local businesses (Explore Learning for example).
+In previous years we have had finalists from Key Stage 1 and Key Stage 2 in the times table challenge.